jessica-dai/jessica-dai.github.io/research.md

 layout: default
 ---

+I’m interested in how individuals, groups, and AI systems might interact with each other, and the \{statistical, algorithmic, ...\} questions that such interactions raise.
+I think of theory as (i) a means to provide tools for addressing such problems, and (ii) a language for understanding these ideas at a conceptual level.
+I’m especially excited when technical work can be informed by perspectives from sociology, political theory, philosophy, and other humanistic disciplines.

-much love to everyone I've gotten to work with 🙂
+_much love to everyone I've gotten to work with_ 🙂

 ### Conference papers